Vermunds/SkyrimQtQuickOverlay/README.md

 cmake --build build --config Release
 ```

-After you compile it, put the `qml` folder to Skyrims root directory.
+After you compile it, put the `qml` folder and the `shaders.hlsl` file to Skyrims root directory.
 Put the .dll to the `Data/SKSE/Plugins` folder.
 Run `windeployqt . --qmlpath <PATH_TO_SKYRIM>/qml` from the same folder where the mods dll is.